Harrychangtw/PATCH/README.md

 ## Reproducibility Notes

 ### Dataset Access
-The full PATCH dataset (train/val/test splits) is available on HuggingFace at [TODO_HF_URL].
+The full PATCH dataset (train/val/test splits) is available on HuggingFace at [https://huggingface.co/datasets/Raymond102103028/PATCH].
 Training and evaluation scripts expect the data files in the `dataset/` directory.

 ### Hyperparameters
 All hyperparameters in the training scripts are configured to match those reported in the paper (Tables 10 and 11).
 Adjust `BATCH_SIZE` based on your available GPU VRAM.